 With regard to the question of whether cybersecurity investment is being appropriately applied, based on the analysis conducted for this paper, one can conclude that much of the approximately \$15 billion spent by US based organizations per year could be better focused.
 This is supported by the observation that the vast majority of attacks are originating from unsophisticated threats and that a straightforward baseline of security controls has been shown to be effective against these attacks.
-As shown in this paper through the Air Force example, these baseline controls that are consistently and pervasively applied across an organization are not enormously costly, especially when considering that virtually all of the baseline controls are required to ensure efficient and effective operation and governance of an organization's networks and systems.
+As shown in this paper, these baseline controls are not enormously costly, especially when considering that virtually all of the baseline controls are required to ensure efficient and effective operation of an organization's networks and systems.
 In some instances, baseline controls can actually result in significant savings as shown in the Air Force example.
 Implementing a baseline of controls reflects sound management of an organization's information technology.
-Similarly, the absence of an effective baseline of controls that are consistently and pervasively applied across an organization would appear to be an indication of inadequate management of an organization's cyber resources.
+Similarly, the absence of an effective baseline of controls would appear to be an indication of inadequate management of an organization's cyber resources.
 Moreover, even for controls that help address sophisticated attacks, the research found that over time the cost of many of these more sophisticated controls have shown a consistent pattern of significantly reduced cost, thus permitting them to be economically implemented by a larger set of organizations.

 With regard to the question of whether an organization should invest more to provide adequate security, the Cybersecurity Framework provides a "roadmap" for incremental investments.
 An assertion that can be made based on the research conducted is that most organizations do not need to invest significant additional resources to implement a comprehensive baseline of security controls (i.e., to implement the lower portion of the framework).
 Most organizations have already purchased commercial tools that can effectively implement the baseline controls with minimal additional investment.
 The experience of John Streufert as CISO at the State Department clearly demonstrated this for a large enterprise.
 [Streufert 2011] In short, most organizations do not need more tools but better discipline in the effective implementation and use of the already-purchased tools that implement baseline security controls.
-Most of the investment to implement the baseline security controls and associated governance is a onetime cost.
-This one-time cost for an organization can be dramatically reduced for new capabilities (e.g., hand-held mobile devices) if the organization establishes the baseline controls and governance when the devices are first allowed to be used within the organization.
+Most of the investment to implement the baseline security controls and associated governance is a one-time cost.
 Thereafter, recurring sustainment of the baseline security controls actually costs less due to the inherent higher levels of standardization and use of automation.
 This is admittedly not an easy task for larger organizations.
 However, it is a task that puts a premium on management and leadership abilities rather than on economic investment.

 The Cybersecurity Framework and the Investment Principles are also useful in helping organizations focus additional investments that address more sophisticated threats and produce sound return on investment.
-The Framework reflects the practices of leading organizations to focus investments against sophisticated threats to ensure cyber protection for critical missions and data [Note: FIPS 199 provides additional guidance on identifying critical missions and data].
+The Framework reflects the practices of leading organizations to focus investments against sophisticated threats to ensure cyber protection for critical missions and data.
 Moreover, the encouragement to specifically accept risk in low impact areas and to implement protection enclaves reflects both sound economic as well as effective cyberdefense strategy.
 Finally, the Framework and Investment Principles are easy to understand and can be used by organizations of any size.

 A subsequent paper, "Extending the Cybersecurity Framework", addresses extensions to the Cybersecurity Framework in order to increase focus on more sophisticated threats.
 The extended framework relies on the necessary foundation described in this paper.

 As a closing note, it is recognized that his paper focused primarily on technical measures for cyber security.
-These technical controls must be a part of a comprehensive cybersecurity program that also addresses trained people, adequate governance and policies, and appropriate processes, methods and tools.
+These technical controls must be a part of a comprehensive cybersecurity program that also addresses trained people, adequate policies, and appropriate processes.